-Grilled peaches: Just like this grilled peach salad, place sliced peaches on hot grill grates for 2-3 minutes on each side if you want to add a little smokiness to the recipe
+Grilled peaches: Just like this grilled peach salad, place sliced peaches on hot grill grates for 2-3 minutes on each side if you want to add a little smokiness to the recipe.

 Add greens: Burrata and peaches are especially good with arugula, so throw some of that on the bottom of the plate before adding the rest of the salad ingredients.

 Include protein: Proscuitto and serrano ham are delicious options to tuck into the salad before serving.

 More stone fruit: Other seasonal and sweet stone fruits like nectarines, plums or cherries would be a nice touch.